Tutorial: Create a module with a config plugin

 }

-After making this change, we can test that the plugin is working correctly by running the command npx expo prebuild --clean inside the example folder.
-This will execute our plugin and update native files, injecting "MY_CUSTOM_API_KEY" into AndroidManifest.xml and Info.plist.
+After making this change, test that the plugin works correctly by running npx expo prebuild --clean inside the example directory.
+This command executes your plugin and updates native files, injecting "MY_CUSTOM_API_KEY" into AndroidManifest.xml and Info.plist.
 You can verify this by checking the contents of example/android/app/src/main/AndroidManifest.xml.

-Now let's make our native module read the fields we added to AndroidManifest.xml and Info.plist.
-This can be done by using platform-specific methods to access the contents of these files.
+Now, make your native module read the fields added to AndroidManifest.xml and Info.plist by using platform-specific methods to access their contents.

-On Android, we can access metadata information from the AndroidManifest.xml file using the packageManager class.
+On Android, access metadata information from the AndroidManifest.xml file using the packageManager class.
 To read the "MY_CUSTOM_API_KEY" value, update the android/src/main/java/expo/modules/nativeconfiguration/ExpoNativeConfigurationModule.kt file:

 android/src/main/java/expo/modules/nativeconfiguration/ExpoNativeConfigurationModule.kt